grange85/ahfow-www/_posts/2013/2013-09-25-originals-in-the-flesh-by-blondie-covered-by-luna.markdown

 ---
 layout: post
-status: publish
-published: true
-title: 'Originals: In The Flesh by Blondie (covered by Luna)'
+title: 'In The Flesh by Blondie (covered by Luna)'
+series-title: 'Originals'
 author:
   display_name: Andy
   login: admin